This article has links to products and services we love, which we may make commission from.

 Much of the Ardnamurchan experience is trying the local, seasonal food.

-I went for the Loch Sunart prawns (£9.50) at the family-owned Salen Hotel which has indoor and outdoor seating and a small pub area in Salen.
+I went for the Loch Sunart prawns at the family-owned Salen Hotel, which has indoor and outdoor seating and a small pub area.

 8. Buy Local Produce at the Community Garden Shop

-On the way to Sanna Bay, don’t blink or you will miss the cute Community Garden Shop.
+On the way to Sanna Bay, don’t blink, or you will miss the cute West Ardnamurchan Garden Community Shop.

-Filled with fresh veg and cordial, just pop the correct money in the honesty box and sign the book to say what you’ve purchased.
+Filled with fresh vegetables and cordial, just pop the correct amount of money in the honesty box and sign the book to indicate what you’ve purchased.

 I took home cordial as a souvenir!